-2.1.1.5.2 Water Use and Water Source Type
+2.1.1.5.4 Water Use and Water Source Type

 Municipal water delivery is one of the primary services that distinguish between urban and rural areas of the Basin.
-Urban areas within the Basin receive water from municipal suppliers and rural areas, generally, receive water from private wells, shared wells, and small mutual water systems.
+Urban areas within the Basin receive water from municipal suppliers and rural areas, generally, receive water from non-municipal wells, shared wells, small and mutual water systems.
 The Basin population is approximately 92,100 people (AMBAG 2018).
-Of this population, approximately 80,500 receive water from municipal suppliers and 11,600 are supplied by private wells, small mutual water companies, and other systems.
+Of this population, approximately 80,500 receive water from municipal suppliers and 11,600 are supplied by non-municipal wells, small and mutual water systems.

 Groundwater is the primary source of water for residents within the Basin.
-However, approximately 42,000 Basin residents are supplied by the City of Santa Cruz Water Department.
+However, approximately 42,000 Basin residents are supplied by the City of Santa Cruz Water Department (SCWD).
 These Basin residents receive a mix of surface water and groundwater throughout the year.
-The City of Santa Cruz's water source is approximately 95% surface water and 5% groundwater in years with normal rainfall.
+The SCWD's water source is approximately 95% surface water and 5% groundwater in years with normal rainfall.
 The remainder of the Basin receives its water supply from groundwater.
 The Basin receives no imported water from outside Santa Cruz County.

 The Basin is highly dependent on groundwater and susceptible to seawater intrusion due to historic overdraft of its productive aquifers.
 MGA member agencies and other regional partners are working to diversify the regional water supply.
-An example of this collaboration is the City of Santa Cruz and Soquel Creek Water District joint river water transfer pilot project which began in December 2018.
-The parties jointly funded scientific analysis to assess the compatibility and identify potential issues related to supplying treated surface water from the City of Santa Cruz's system to Soquel Creek Water District's distribution system, which normally only distributes groundwater.
-The pilot project supplies surface water treated to drinking water standards to a portion of Soquel Creek Water District's service area.
+An example of this collaboration is the SCWD and Soquel Creek Water District (SqCWD) joint river water transfer pilot project which began in December 2018 under an agreement dated 2016.
+The parties jointly funded scientific analyses to assess the compatibility and identify potential issues related to supplying treated surface water from the SCWD's system to SqCWD's distribution system, which normally only distributes groundwater.
+The pilot project supplies surface water treated to drinking water standards to a portion of SqCWD's service area between December and April.

-The transfer allows SCWD to divert surface water from its north coast streams when it is available in the winter months that would otherwise flow to the Pacific Ocean and allows the SqCWD to rest some of its groundwater wells.
-The goal is to maximize the use of regional surface water resources when available and leave more water in the aquifer to address the basin's overdraft condition.
+The transfer allows SCWD to divert surface water from its north coast streams when it is available in the winter months that would otherwise flow to the Pacific Ocean and allows SqCWD to rest some of its groundwater wells.
+The goal is to maximize the use of regional surface water resources when available and leave more water in the aquifer to address the Basin's overdraft condition.
 Resting SqCWD's groundwater wells also increases groundwater in storage that can be used as a water supply in times of drought.
-If the pilot is successful (no adverse water quality or health concerns) SCWD and SqCWD will negotiate an ongoing agreement to continue the project.
+If the pilot is successful (no adverse water quality, health concerns or operational constraints) SCWD and SqCWD plan to negotiate an ongoing agreement to continue the project.
 SCWD has also applied to amend its water rights to allow the additional diversion of surface water from its other sources to the Basin and neighboring regional groundwater basins.